 Self-employed and working from home?
 Some of the costs of the home can be claimed against tax and, in some cases, these costs may be considerable.
-We set out types of costs that may be relieved here but at Tish Press & Company, we can advise on maximising the relief due to you if you live in the London area.
+We set out types of costs that may be relieved here but at Tish Press & Company, we can advise on maximising the relief due to you if you live in the Shenfield area.

 Working from home may be an attractive option for some.
 Here we consider the tax implications of homeworking arrangements for the self-employed.